rogaha/www.docker.io/_pages/about.md

 {% block copy_introduction %}
 ## About Docker

-Docker  is an open-source engine that automates the deployment of any application as a lightweight, portable, self-sufficient container that will run virtually anywhere.
+Docker  is an open-source engine that automates the deployment of any application as a lightweight, portable,
+    self-sufficient container that will run virtually anywhere.

 Docker containers can encapsulate any payload, and will run consistently on and between virtually any server.
+The same
-The same container that a developer builds and tests on a laptop will run at scale, in production, on VMs, bare-metal servers, OpenStack clusters, public instances, or combinations of the above.
+    container that a developer builds and tests on a laptop will run at scale, in production*, on VMs, bare-metal servers, OpenStack clusters, public instances, or combinations of the above.

 Common use cases for Docker include: